timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER XI-ALLOTMENTS FOR VULNERABLE ELDER RIGHTS PROTECTION ACTIVITIES/Part A-State Provisions/subpart ii-ombudsman programs.md

   * The term "representative" includes an employee or volunteer who represents an entity designated under section 3058g(a)(5)(A) of this title and who is individually designated by the Ombudsman.

 * #### (6) Resident
-  * The term "resident" means an individual who resides in a long-term care facility.
+  * The term "resident" means an individual of any age who resides in a long-term care facility.

 ### §3058g.
 State Long-Term Care Ombudsman program
 #### (a) Establishment